andrii-alex/andrii-alex/README.md

 Here are some of the technologies and tools I'm familiar with:

-- Front-end: HTML, CSS, JavaScript, Vue.js
+- Front-end: Vue.js, HTML, CSS, JavaScript
-- Back-end: CodeIgniter PHP,Express Node.js,
+- Back-end: CodeIgniter PHP, Express Node.js
 - Mobile: Flutter
 - Databases: MySQL